WHICH PREMIUM CREDIT CARD IS THE BEST?

 Bonus Points and Multipliers

-The advertised bonuses of each card are similar, with American Express at 80,000, Captial One at 75,000, and Chase at 60,000.
+The advertised bonuses of each card are similar, with American Express and Citi at 80,000, Captial One at 75,000, and Chase at 60,000.
 If you’re looking at the Amex Platinum card, though, I would encourage patience until you find an increased sign-up bonus offer.
 I’ve seen it as high as 150,000.

 Lounge Access